BinaryIgor/Eventsql/benchmarks/README.md

 # Benchmarks

-Various benchmarks to show performance limits of EventSQL.
+Various benchmarks to show performance of EventSQL.

 ## Queries
 ```